Jozty/website/content/functions/groupWith.md

 ---
-title: groupWith function
+title: GroupWith function
-description: a thorough tour of groupWith function
+description: Creates a new objedt of list of values which are satisfy the given function.
+keywords: GroupWith
 ---

 ## GroupWith